Seasteading: Blueseed

 Blueseed was a company aiming to float a ship near Silicon Valley to serve as a visa-free startup community and entrepreneurial incubator.
 Blueseed founders Max Marty and Dario Mutabdzija met when both were employees of The Seasteading Institute.
 The project planned to offer living and office space, high-speed Internet connectivity, and regular ferry service to the mainland but as of 2014 the project was "on hold", and was later described as "failed" due to lack of investors and possible trouble with the Startup Visa Bill before the US Congress, which would make the concept obsolete.

-Satoshi
+MS Satoshi

-A project which got as far as the purchase of a ship was MS Satoshi, purchased (as Pacific Dawn) in 2020 by Ocean Builders Central, to become a floating residence in the Gulf of Panama; however, after failing to obtain insurance for the proposed operation, the ship was resold in 2021 for cruise operations.
+The cruise ship MS Satoshi was purchased (as Pacific Dawn) in 2020 by Ocean Builders Central to become a floating residence in the Gulf of Panama.
+However, after failing to obtain insurance for the proposed operation, the ship was resold in 2021 for cruise operations.

 Dogen City

-A Japanese consoriuim called N-Ark has a proposal to build a floating "healthcare city" to fit 10,000 people, with hopes to start construction by 2030.
+A Japanese consortium called N-Ark has a proposal to build a floating "healthcare city" to fit 10,000 people, with hopes to start construction by 2030.